Mindfulness for Well-being course

 Before teaching mindfulness, I spent 15 years working in the demanding world of banking.
 I know firsthand how stress builds up and how easily we put well-being last.

-I’m now completing my final year project for a Master’s in Teaching Mindfulness at Bangor University, in Wales.
+I’ve just completed my final year project for a Master’s in Teaching Mindfulness at Bangor University, in Wales.
 My passion is creating safe, supportive spaces where people can explore mindfulness and discover new ways of meeting stress with balance, resilience, and self-compassion.

 Is this course for everyone?